Bridgit Mendler: Activism and philanthropy

 In 2010, Mendler became ambassador to First Book, a service that encourages reading and provides books to children in need.
 In 2011 it became part of Disney's Friends for Change, a pro-social "green" initiative of charity for environmental issues encouraging fans to take action.
 As campaign theme that year Mendler released a promotional single on June 11, "We Can Change the World", raising $250,000 for the Disney Worldwide Conservation Fund.
-She also participated of the Disney's Friends for Change Games, an Olympic-based televised games aired on theDisney Channel, getting $125,000 donation to UNICEF as Yellow Team captain and also competing for $100,000.
+She also participated of the Disney's Friends for Change Games, an Olympic-based televised games aired on the Disney Channel, getting $125,000 donation to UNICEF as Yellow Team captain and also competing for $100,000.
 But her team lost to the World Wide Fund for Nature.
 In 2012 Mendler won the honorary award Common Sense Media as Role Model of the Year for her work against bullying.
 Mendler was the third young artist to win the award, which usually honors environmentalists and scholars.
 She also attended the annual UNICEF acoustic concert in New York to raise donations for charity in January 2013.
 In July 2012 Mendler became ambassador of the campaign Give With Target with department store chain Target to raise funds to reform schools in the United States.
 The campaign aims to get $1 billion by 2015.
 To start the Target campaign, they invested $5 million and distributed $25,000 grants to 100 in-need schools for the school year.
 Mendler said about the incentive: "I'm excited to partner with Target on their Give With Target campaign and celebrate the start of a new school year with kids across the country.
 It's so important for all kids to have everything they need for a successful school year."
-In August, she got $5 million donated by The Walt Disney Company and more $2 million donated by people at Facebook.
+In August, she got $5 million donated by The Walt Disney Company and more than $2 million donated by people at Facebook.